 Depending on the percent of leave wages paid to a qualifying employee, the credit allowed could range from 12.5% to 25% of those eligible wages.

 The credit is nonrefundable and could be used to offset federal income tax.
-However, determining eligibility and calculating the credit can be complicated.
+However, determining whether the company’s policy meets the minimum requirements for eligibility, analyzing the eligible wages for qualified employees, and calculating the credit can be complicated and time consuming.

 Review and determine if your paid leave policies qualify for the program with your tax advisor.
 If they qualify, your tax advisor can help you calculate the credit amount and draft a detailed report for your federal income tax return.

-The WOTC is a federal credit distributed at the state level.
-It is designed to encourage businesses to hire individuals receiving government assistance and encourage them to become more self-sufficient.
+The WOTC is a federal credit administered at the state level.
+It’s designed to encourage businesses to hire individuals receiving government assistance and encourage them to become more self-sufficient.

-- Families who receive Supplemental Nutrition Assistance Program benefits, also known as food stamps
+- Individuals who receive Supplemental Nutrition Assistance Program benefits, also known as food stamps

-- Families who receive short or long-term Temporary Assistance to Needy Families or Aid to Families with Dependent Children, also known as welfare
+- Individuals who receive short- or long-term Temporary Assistance to Needy Families or Aid to Families with Dependent Children, also known as welfare

 - Unemployed or disabled veterans